Faulting and fracking

 The USA work (even if it is to be believed) cannot be applied to Europe, because in the old continent the geology is extremely different.
 The English shale basins, for example, are 10-100 times smaller in area than the main US basins, but the shale deposits are 10 times thicker.
 Faulting is almost non-existent in the US basins, whereas it is a fundamental and important feature of the basins of the north of England, the Weald, the south of France, and NW Germany - all areas which are or have been considered for fracking.
 I have not yet looked at Poland.

 Faults cannot necessarily be 'seen' in advance of drilling, for example using geophysical methods, and indeed it is common for exploration wells to drill through a fault zone without it even being spotted.
-Cuadrilla penetrated two (admittedly very minor) faults when drilling its Balcombe, Sussex horizontal appraisal well without recognising them.
+Cuadrilla penetrated one or possibly two (admittedly very minor) faults when drilling its Balcombe, Sussex horizontal appraisal well without recognising them.
 Its Preese Hall well near Blackpool triggered earthquakes on a previously unrecognised fault.
-A published study by Cuadrilla in December 2014 locates the earthquakes on a fault, but misleads in having the fault distant from the wellbore, when it is clear that the wellbore deformation was caused by the earthquakes deforming the well casing, which passed through the fault zone at an acute angle.
+A study published by Cuadrilla in December 2014 locates the earthquakes on a fault, but misleads in having the fault distant from the wellbore, when it is clear that the wellbore deformation was caused by the earthquakes deforming the well casing, which passed through the fault zone at an acute angle.

 So before this new 'dash for gas' takes place in the UK, and certainly before any further fracking is undertaken, we need a thorough study in each area, to quantify the risk of faults being the potential source of leakage back to shallow levels.
 Why has this not been done?
 There are half a dozen academic groups in the UK which could undertake this kind of research.